-Prerequisites: A valid geriatric aide certificate for Kansas nursing homes, an eighth grade reading level, a written recommendation from a nursing home administrator or licensed nurse supervisor, and the availability of clinical experiences.
+Prerequisites: A valid geriatric aide certificate for Kansas nursing homes, a written recommendation from a nursing home administrator or licensed nurse supervisor, and the availability of clinical experience at the student's employing agency.
 The course includes basic knowledge and skills necessary for an aide to prepare and administer medications under the supervision of a registered nurse or licensed practical nurse in a nursing home.
 It includes both class and clinical experiences.
 The course will qualify the student to take the Kansas State Department of Education Certification Examination for medication aide.
 State certification is necessary for employment in nursing homes in Kansas.